Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 # Making a Custom Visualizer

-While the Visualizations Package provides a preconfigured default visualization suite, there are many compelling cases for custom visualizations.
+While the Visualization Package provides a preconfigured default visualization suite, there are many compelling cases for custom visualizations.
 This page steps through how to create a custom visualizer for the Nav2 project that tracks a history of `/goal_pose` messages over time, drawing a line between each point.

 **Table of Contents**
 - [Creating a New Visualizer](#creating-a-new-visualizer)